 What do you enjoy most about working with students?

 Every online student has a story, so getting to know our students is one of the most enjoyable aspects for me.
 I especially enjoy helping students get back on track to realise that completing their diploma is achievable despite any challenges they are facing.
-Students enroll in a diploma for a good reason – they know it is an important part of their career journey, so helping students to get over the hurdles is especially rewarding.
+Students enrol in a diploma for a good reason – they know it is an important part of their career journey, so helping students to get over the hurdles is especially rewarding.